danieliscrazy/SlackPager/JOURNAL.md

 created_at: "2025-07-04"
 ---

-> I have been working on this for 15 hours and 45 minutes.
+> I have been working on this for 16 hours.

 > Also feel I should note, the times here are just the time I started typing/working.
 If an entry says it was at 3:45, it was actually the time between 3:45 and the next journal entry.
 I know it's a bit of a confusing system, but it works!